 Other – Please Describe Individual applicants will be made aware of any financial arrangements.

 Yes Please see information regarding the LEND fellowship programs.
 Other opportunities may arise.

 Travel to satellite centers required?

-Yes Minimal visits made to our satellite locations up to 50 miles away: King of Prussia, PA; Chalfont, PA; Exton, PA; Chadds Ford, PA; Voorhees, NJ; Princeton, NJ; Mays Landing, NJ
+Yes Travel may be required to one or two of our satellite locations up to 50 miles away: King of Prussia, PA; Chalfont, PA; Exton, PA; Chadds Ford, PA; Voorhees, NJ; Princeton, NJ; Mays Landing, NJ

 Consortium or collaborative arrangements with other sites?

 How frequently will the externship site communicate with the university during the externship?

 Communication or other support do expected or required from the university during the externship: